QuickPainter/cappuccino/README.md

 1. It misses promising signals that should be flagged.
    - This can be seen in Peter Ma's paper, where he uses an ML approach to find signals.
 One such example from HIP13402 is:
     ![alt text](/notebooks/images/Peter_signal.png)
-3. It returns candidate events that are clearly RFI, and should not have passed the filters.
+2. It returns candidate events that are clearly RFI, and should not have passed the filters.

+**Cappuccino** takes a different approach than **turboSETI** in order to find strong candidate signals, to avoid running into these problems.
+The basis of the method is a cross-correlation based filter: it checks the correlation at the boundary between the ON and OFF observations.
+Strong candidates should have very low correlation at this boundary, as the signal should be present in the ON but not in the OFF.
+RFI would have very high correlation at the boundaries, as the signal should be continuous even as the telescope switches target.

 # Walkthrough